tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 - Backwards compatibility should be upheld between minor software versions. i.e. we only add new endpoints for a minor software release 1.2 → 1.3 but can remove deprecated endpoints in a major release (1.5 → 2.0)
 - In the case of an introduction of a new interface with external users (i.e gRPC), this would also fall under the RPCVersion.

-## **Ideal**
+## Ideal

 Each component of the software is independently versioned in a modular way and its easy to mix and match and upgrade.

-## **Proposal**
+## Proposal

-Each of BlockVersion, AppVersion, P2PVersion, is a monotonically increasing uint64.
+Each of BlockVersion, AppVersion, P2PVersion, and RPCVersion is a monotonically increasing uint64.

-To use these versions, we need to update the block Header, the p2p NodeInfo, and the ABCI.
+To use these versions, we need to update the block Header, the p2p NodeInfo, and the ABCI and the RPC's ResultStatus.

-### **Header**
+### Header

 Block Header should include a `Version` struct as its first field like:

 ```
 type Version struct {
     Block uint64
     App uint64
 }
 ```

 Here, `Version.Block` defines the rules for the current block, while `Version.App` defines the app version that processed the last block and computed the `AppHash` in the current block.
 Together they provide a complete description of the consensus-critical protocol.

 Since we have settled on a proto3 header, the ability to read the BlockVersion out of the serialized header is unanimous.

 Using a Version struct gives us more flexibility to add fields without breaking the header.

 The ProtocolVersion struct includes both the Block and App versions - it should serve as a complete description of the consensus-critical protocol.

-### **NodeInfo**
+### NodeInfo

 NodeInfo should include a Version struct as its first field like: